LearnToBeFoundation/narrative/LOI.md

+Single mother.
+Living in a city with a $20000 median income.
+Family on food stamps.
+And a student attending a Title 1 school.

+This is a set of barriers that almost always resigns a student to fail in school.

 Baleigh is a wonderful little second grader, living with her single mother, Selena, in a city where the median income is $20,000.
 Selena is like any other parent: working full time to provide for her daugther and wanting nothing but the best for her.

 That includes her education.